There are two versions of LivePerson's NLU engine:

 As communicated in the release notes, on February 17, 2021 LivePerson enhanced the LivePerson engine to further improve its NLU performance.
 If you retrained your domain after this date, you’re all set: The domain has picked up the enhancement.
 If you haven’t done so, please retrain your domain as soon as possible, so it benefits from the change.
 No additional tuning is required; simply retrain the domain as is.

 Benefits of LivePerson over LivePerson (Legacy)

-There are significant benefits to using the LivePerson engine instead of the LivePerson (Legacy) engine for NLU.
+There are significant benefits to using the LivePerson engine instead of the deprecated LivePerson (Legacy) engine for NLU.
 The LivePerson engine:

 - Benefits from continuing investments.
 Check the roadmap for upcoming features, for example, support for additional languages.